-Three years ago or so my then-employer euthanized my job.
+About five years ago my then-employer euthanized my job.
 After my job went away, and with it 15 years of my identity, I found that making stuff made me feel better.
 Like, a lot better.
 I wrote some, baked some, gardened some.
 I did some legal consulting for a while.
-Sometimes I also sew, in a desultory, impatient fashion.
+I sewed, in a desultory, impatient fashion.
+I learned to crochet.

 I started to write more.
-My job has always required a lot of writing, but I also wrote some things (linked on the “other stuff” page).
-Instead of memoranda, project plans and letters rife with carefully calibrated snark, I write about current events from a progressive feminist perspective.
-Sometimes I even get paid.
+My job has always required a lot of writing.
+For a couple of years instead of memoranda, project plans and letters rife with carefully calibrated snark, I wrote about current events from a progressive feminist perspective.
+Sometimes I even got paid. (see the Other Stuff page)

-Now I have a day job again, so I do no consulting and less of everything else (including parenting my own children).
-It’s tough, but I missed having a job, colleagues, and the sense of professional space and identity that comes with my particular trade.
-But it means writing, baking bread, and my garden will get less of my scarce brain time.
+I got another job, a good job.
+I missed having a job, colleagues, and the sense of professional space and identity that comes with my particular trade.
+But for a couple of years writing, baking bread, and my garden got less of my scarce brain time.

 The arts are not a way to make a living.
 They are a very human way of making life more bearable.
 Practicing an art, no matter how well or badly, is a way to make your soul grow, for heaven’s sake.
 Sing in the shower.
 Dance to the radio.
 Tell stories.
 Write a poem to a friend, even a lousy poem.
 Do it as well as you possibly can.
 You will get an enormous reward.
 You will have created something